Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_File_Management.md

 In this situation, local storage can be considered as a buffer.
 The system will be configured to keep X days (X depending of multiple factors, but often a month or two) of pictures locally, automatically clearing older pictures.

-Using Webcampak local storage as a buffer is the ideal solution to accomodate network connectivity issues, when such an event happen, you will have X days to identify and address the issue before starting to loose pictures.
+Using Webcampak local storage as a buffer is the ideal solution to accommodate network connectivity issues, when such an event happen, you will have X days to identify and address the issue before starting to loose pictures.

 At the end of the incident, a Webcampak feature (Xfer Reports) is available to transfer back missing pictures to remote servers (more below).